Pathoschild/smapi-mod-dump/source/Stop Rug Removal/README.md

 Tired of having to pick up half your living room because you accidentally picked up the rug?
 So was I. This mod prevents you from being able to pick up a rug if there's something on it.

-Single configuration option Enabled works with Generic Mod Config Menu in case you want to temporarily disable the mod while playing.
+Configuration option `Enabled` works with Generic Mod Config Menu in case you want to temporarily disable the mod while playing.

+Additionally: Prevents you from removing items from tables unless the `FurniturePlacementKey` is held down.
+(Default is `LeftShift + Z`).
+You can disable this behavior by deselecting `PreventRemovalFromTable`.

 Installation: unzip and place in Mods folder.
 Uninstallation: simply delete from Mods folder.